 Minutes of meeting

 Psst!
-Our minutes’ template could be useful to you in order to write them properly.
+Our minutes’ template could be useful to you to write them properly.

 Once it is complete, it is time to send it to the participants so that they can consult it.
 Also, it is important to compile all documentation in one collaborative and secure location for future reference.

 Tasks that have been assigned can be listed with a task management tool or with a to-do list.
-In fact, if you want to improve your task system, we invite you to read our article: How to write the perfect to-do list.
+If you want to improve your task system, we invite you to read our article: How to write the perfect to-do list.

 In conclusion, the secret to organizing more productive meetings is in the planning, the structure with an agenda, the adapted animation, the respect of time and roles during the meeting as well as the follow-up thanks to the debriefing and good task management.